4dgaurav/trellochan/README.md

 1. Development

     1. Homepage
-        1. Add New Board
+        1. Get All Boards Paginated
-        2. Select a Board
+        2. Add New Board
-        3. Delete a Board
+        3. Select a Board
-        4. Paginated
+        4. Delete a Board

     2. Board
         1. Add New List